salazarcode/ImageResizing/README.md

-#Exercise to learn how to manage images resizing in order to acomplish some sort of responsive design.#
+# Exercise to learn how to manage image resizing in order to acomplish some sort of responsive design in other project.